On the Internet, you can look at:

 Tips on choosing the right housing

-- Call the landlord right away to get all of the details (number of bedrooms, utilities included in the rent, what floor it is on, available parking, balcony, laundry facilities, etc.).
+- Contact the landlord right away to get all of the details (number of bedrooms, utilities included in the rent, what floor it is on, available parking, balcony, laundry facilities, etc.).

 - Get as much information as possible so that you don’t waste your time visiting a place that doesn’t suit you.